shawnjzlee/pthread_exercises/README.md

 #### Heat Distribution

-- CHild threads exit before doing work because max_difference will always be smaller than the tolerance at the start.
+- Child threads exit before doing work because max_difference will always be smaller than the tolerance at the start.

 #### `r_barrier_wait ()`